includeamin/COVID-19/README.md

 # Todo
 - Simple API for upload new images and gathering new datasets. data immediately predict by the system and validate by the user for the cleaner dataset.

+## API
+for gathering more images and make  dataset better, I create e simple API for upload you X-RAY image of Chest